Common complaints about communication

 Communicating isn’t just broadcasting a message and saying the job is done.
 Welcoming any feedback or questions is a step towards effective communication, but it doesn’t end there.

 Demonstrate your listening skills by including mentions of feedback from previous messages and provide updates on what is being done to address them.
 Changes take time to happen, and they take time to get used to.
 Consistent updates help your employees feel informed and prepared for anything that may happen.
 Don’t just inform your employees once something has happened, take them on the journey with you as big decisions are made.

-From hiring through to launching a new product or service, your employees shouldn’t be shocked by anything you do, they should see every announcement or change as the most logical next step.
+At Perkbox, we check the real-time recognition feed and note any peer-to-peer recognitions we’d like to highlight and celebrate together as a team.
+This reinforces our company values and sets expectations for what deserves recognition.
 Lastly, bring a little fun and playfulness to your announcements where appropriate — not everything has to be dry and boring!

-Considering you spend two thirds of your life at work, if you spent that time only talking about work, it’s safe to say it wouldn’t be the best time of your life.
+Considering you spend two-thirds of your life at work, if you spent that time only talking about work, it’s safe to say it wouldn’t be the best time of your life.
 Your employees will have plenty of topics to talk to their colleagues about, so give them a space to do so.

 Google famously gives their employees 20% of their work time to pursue personal projects.
 This has led to plenty of eventual Google products such as Keep, Maps, and even Gmail.
 While you might not be able to give them 20% of their time to do whatever they want, giving them an outlet for fun and play through social and non-work chatter can boost their motivation and creativity.

-It’s not always possible (or practical!) to get all of your employees into the same place at the same time.
+It’s not always possible to get all of your employees into the same place at the same time.
 If you have large teams, you might want to test using employee representatives to spread messages to their respective teams.

 The key to a successful employee representative program is to be prepared with the materials you want them to take back to their teams.
 If you hold a meeting and verbalise what you’d like them to spread, they’re sure to forget a few things, or misrepresent what was said.
 Carefully plan and provide materials they can use to help them spread the message correctly.